sisso/rust-mud/readme.md

 ## long improvements

+- comm need to be defined by configuration files
 - there is no server buffering to send and receive messages, if user can not read, is possible that we lose output or stuck

 ## Refactoring

+- replace seconds by DeltaTime
 - acceptance test do not need to use server
 - normalize inventory in more generic way
 - better layering between view commands, game logic, container, etc.